prog-synth-science/2020/index.md

 ### Registration and Format

 There is no fee to attend the workshop.
 However, space is limited and registration is required.
-This event is an **online workshop**.
+This event is a **virtual workshop**.

 ## Dates